Passenger: Legal status

 In most jurisdictions, laws have been enacted that dictate the legal obligations of the owner of a vehicle or vessel, or of the driver or pilot of the same, towards the passengers.
 With respect to passengers riding in cars and vans, the driver may owe a duty of care to passengers, particularly where the passenger's presence in the vehicle can be seen to "confer some benefit on the driver other than the benefit of his or her company or the mere sharing of expenses".
 In other situations, however, guest statutes may limit the ability of passengers to sue the driver of the vehicle over an accident.
 Many places require cars to be outfitted with measures specifically for the protection of passengers, such as passenger-side air bags.
 With respect to passengers on commercial vehicles or vessels, both national laws and international treaties require that the carrier act with a certain standard of care.
 The number of passengers that a vehicle or vessel may legally carry is defined as its seating capacity.

-Types
+Terms

 Revenue passenger

 A revenue passenger is someone who has paid a transport operator for her or his trip.
 That excludes non-paying passengers such as airline employees flying on free or nearly-free passes, babies and children who do not have a seat of their own, etc. However, passengers who paid for their trip with a frequent-flyer program mileage award are usually included.

 This term is used in the transportation industry, in particular in traffic measures such as revenue passenger kilometer (RPK) and revenue passenger mile (RPM).

+The related concept of revenue service refers to when a transit vehicle is providing public transportation and is available to carry passengers.
+It includes fare-free service, but excludes service provided for specific activities such as school bus services and private charter bus service.
+Revenue service includes all time when the vehicle is actually providing service to the public, typically by traveling a fixed route, and also includes small amounts of time at each end of the route for layover/recovery time.
+However, the term does not include time spent on activities such as scheduled meal breaks, operator training, or maintenance testing.
+It is used only with respect to passenger service.